 Once you have contacted us and decided, together with the mediation co-ordinator, that your particular issues may be mediable and that you wish to go ahead with mediation, the co-ordinator will identify two available mediators and liaise to find suitable dates for the initial meeting.
 The co-ordinator will determine when it is appropriate to contact the other party (or parties).

-Step 2 – Individual meetings (approximately 1 hour)
+Step 2 – Individual Meetings (approx. 1 hour)

 Each party will meet with the mediators individually to find out more about the process, explain their situation and discuss what they wish to get out of mediation.
 You will be asked to sign a liability and confidentiality agreement.
 Failure to sign the agreement will prevent the mediation from proceeding.